1

 Confidence scoring

-Each adapter also learns a distribution boundary during training.
-At inference time, score_source() evaluates how well an input embedding fits within the source model's known space.
-This returns a confidence value between 0 and 1.
+Each query is scored individually.
+The quality head evaluates how well an input embedding fits within the adapter's training distribution, returning a confidence value between 0 and 1.

 Training process